 Irrespective of what the government wants the people to believe, reality is that the traders are having a field-day in the absence of necessary checks on them.
 Law and regulations are just confined to the rule-books having practically no utility or efficacy in controlling the unruly.
 Had it not been so, then our grocers and butchers and chicken-sellers would have shown some respect and regard for the law and norms.
 But they are so disdainfully breaking and violating law that one wonders if there would ever be a culture of any accountability here.
-On their part, once in a while one comes across the official assertions from Consumer Affairs, or Legal Metrology departments about action taken against the black-marketers and profiteers, but then those who are booked so easily manage to buy their way out of the legal dragnet by greasing the palms of the officials, that even the punitive action fails to prove and deterrent for the unscrupulous.
+On their part, once in a while one comes across the official assertions from Consumer Affairs and Public Distribution department about action taken against the black-marketers and profiteers, but then those who are booked so easily manage to buy their way out of the legal dragnet by greasing the palms of the officials, that even the punitive action fails to prove and deterrent for the unscrupulous.

-In such a situation, it is but natural for the common masses to question the aim and mandate of the concerned agencies.
-Are they meant for maintaining some semblance of law in the market-places or their aim is just to earn a quick buck through corruption which remains entrenched and institutionalized in every single sphere of official activity here?
-Now the common sense says if the concerned agencies can’t do what they are supposed to do, why should the state be paying them for their uselessness ?
-Why have these elaborate government agencies and foot in the bills of their expenses when they are good for nothing and have been relegated to just being a perennial embarrassment for the state?
+In such a situation, it is but natural for the common masses to question the mandate of the concerned agencies.
+Is it really maintaining some semblance of law in the market-places or it is just to earn a quick buck through corruption which remains entrenched and institutionalized in every single sphere of official activity here.
+Now the common sense says if the concerned agencies can’t do what they are supposed to do – have traders respect law of the land — why should the state be paying them for their “uselessness”?
+Why have these elaborate government agencies and foot in the bills of their expenses when they are ‘good for nothing’ and have been relegated to just being a perennial embarrassment for the political establishment?